 Pest control is most often associated with chemical control with pesticides, or non-chemical control through traps and deterrents.
-In addition, today's pest control focuses on complete Integrated Pest Management programs that include inspection, exclusion, and sanitation along with chemical control where needed.
+Also, today's pest control focuses on complete Integrated Pest Management programs that include inspection, exclusion, and sanitation along with chemical control where needed.

 There are other methods of natural pest control that aren't always highly publicized or discussed.
 That is, encouraging natural predators to do the dirty work for you.
 Animals, such as cats and barn owls naturally prey on rodents, dogs can sniff out bugs such as bed bugs and termites, and birds are natural and beneficial insect predators.